Rhizomatica/hermes-crypto/README.md

 Total T/R switches: 3
 Total payload in success: 32 + 35 + 19 + 3: 89 bytes

-Proposal Each HERMES remove station contains a 128-bit key.
+Proposal: Each HERMES remote station contains a 128-bit key.
 All keys of the remote stations are available in the gateway.
 The authentication hand-shake involves SHA-3, ChaCha20 and the creation of a session key (SK).